Got the Magic (Spyro Gyra album)

-Got the Magic is an album by the American jazz group Spyro Gyra.
+Got the Magic is the 21st studio album by the American jazz group Spyro Gyra.
 It was released in 1999 by Windham Hill Records.

 Critical reception

 AllMusic wrote that "mid- to up-tempo concoctions like 'Silk and Satin' and 'Havana Moonlight' make for some very pleasant listening, and the addition of old bandmate Dave Samuels' vibes on 'Breezeway' and 'Sierra' brings back the sound that attracted the group's audience in the first place."